 First stage (primary syphilis)

-- Ten days to 3 months after you become infected a painless sore (called a ‘chancre’) may appear where the infection is.
+- Ten days to three months after you become infected a painless sore (called a ‘chancre’) may appear where the infection is.
 This is usually on the penis or vagina, in the mouth or around the rectum.
 Some people get several sores.

 - Glands in your neck, groin or armpits may swell.